Ratna04priya/Image-Browser/README.md

 **This browser works as the a displayer for the Stored Graphical Images.**
 >1.
 It is used for handling various file formats.
 >2.
 Basic Viewing operations such as zooming and creating pan icon.
 >3.
-Can have a full screen display
+Can have a full screen display.
+>4.
+Can make a direct exit using Exit menu.

 ### Features Used